doaasaber/SauceLabsMobileAutomation/README.md

 ## steps to run locally
+- make sure to change the device name and udid in config.properties file
+- No need to change the androidAppLocation path as i used System.getProperty("user.dir") in TestBase Class

 - make sure that Node is installed on your system otherwise you need to install